yackermann/awesome-webauthn/README.md

  - [Lyo Kato: iOS Webauthn Kit](https://github.com/lyokato/WebAuthnKit) - This library provides you a way to handle W3C Web Authentication API (a.k.a.
 WebAuthN / FIDO 2.0) easily.
  - [Damian Czaja: android-webauthn-token](https://github.com/Trojan295/android-webauthn-token) - A FIDO2 WebAuthn BLE Android phone token
  - [Radoslav Bodó: soft-webauthn](https://github.com/bodik/soft-webauthn) - Python software webauthn token
+ - [Yubico: Mobile iOS SDK (YubiKit)](https://github.com/Yubico/yubikit-ios) - YubiKit is an iOS library provided by Yubico to interact with YubiKeys on iOS devices.
+Works with other FIDO2 devices as well

 ## Hardware
 - `FIDO CERTIFIED™` [SoloKeys](https://github.com/solokeys) - Solo is an open source FIDO2 security key, and you can get one at solokeys.com